Dispensing errors: where does responsibility lie?

 “There is joint responsibility between the two registered professionals”

 The first important action is to examine the dispensed item to verify that there has been an error and then apologise to the patient on behalf of the team.
-I would then offer to re-dispense to correct the error and explain to the patient what steps we will be taking to ensure this doesn’t happen again, such as completing an incident report within the organisation’s reporting system, carrying out an investigation to determine the causes and consider learning points for the team.
+I would then offer to re-dispense to correct the error and explain to the patient the steps we would be taking to ensure this doesn’t happen again, such as completing an incident report within the organisation’s reporting system, carrying out an investigation to determine the causes and consider learning points for the team.

 Following that, I would bring the error to the attention of the pharmacy technician because it is important for anyone making an error that they have the opportunity to reflect and examine their practice.
 I would then carry out a root cause analysis to determine if any changes to operating procedures are necessary to reduce the risk of future errors.

 Where does responsibility lie?
-As a registered professional, the pharmacy technician will be responsible for their practice — in this case, carrying out the accuracy check.
+As a registered professional, the pharmacy technician is responsible for their practice — in this case, carrying out the accuracy check.
 However, as the Responsible Pharmacist, there are legislative responsibilities which include “to secure the safe and effective running of the registered pharmacy when it is operational” and to “maintain and review pharmacy procedures designed to secure the safe and effective running of the pharmacy”.
 So there is joint responsibility between the two registered professionals — the pharmacy technician who carried out the accuracy check and the Responsible Pharmacist on duty.
-If the prescription was supplied at a time when there is was another Responsible Pharmacist on duty, then it’s likely that they would also share responsibility for the supply of a medicine that did not meet the standard required.
+If the prescription was supplied at a time when there was another Responsible Pharmacist on duty, then it’s likely that they would also share responsibility for the supply of a medicine that did not meet the standard required.

 Cathy Cooke is a pharmacist with multisector practice experience within community pharmacy, social care, primary and secondary care, and secure environments